Jean Richard Bartoli

 Education

-1969 MFA Rhode Island School of Design.
-Major in Sculpture.
+1969 MFA Rhode Island School of Design, major in sculpture.

 Brief Biography